janetiqal/Team-Profile-Generator/README.md

 I started by first creating the Employee parent class and creating constructor functions to get the information I needed based on the employee type.
 I then created my tests, and checked each test when I created the seperate employee classess that extended the parent classes.

 I set up a function to run the inquirer prompts, and pushed the responses to those questions into an empty array that was created globally.
-I looped over that array and created cards
+I looped over that array and created cards based on the array length.
+If the user decideds to stop adding employees to the team, the html file is written.
+## Demo Video

+## Screen Shot

+## Usage
+Open the integrated terminal and run npm i, then run node index.js to begin prompts in the console.
+## Tests
+This project includes 13 tests, that should all pass when the tests folder is opened in the terminal and npm test is entered.
 ## Created By Janet Iqal